Tea with Milk and Sugar (1 Teacup (6 Fl Oz)) and Krack Jack (Parle) (1 Serving)

 Portion Control

-Consider replacing Krack Jack with whole grain crackers, which have more fiber and can help manage blood sugar levels.
+Consider replacing Krack Jack with whole-grain or fiber-rich biscuits.
+These options digest more slowly and help maintain stable blood sugar levels.

 Stay Hydrated